Shane Savage

-Shane Savage (born 5 January 1991) is a former Australian rules footballer who played with the Hawthorn Football Club, and St Kilda Football Club in the Australian Football League.
+Shane Savage (born 5 January 1991) is a former Australian rules footballer who played with the Hawthorn Football Club and St Kilda Football Club in the Australian Football League (AFL).

 Early life

 Born in New Zealand, Savage moved to Australia as a boy.
 His father is Māori and his mother is European New Zealander.

 Playing career

 Hawthorn (2009–2013)

 Savage was drafted by Hawthorn from the Dandenong Stingrays with the 75th selection (5th round) in the 2008 AFL draft.
 He plays as a medium-sized midfielder and wore the number 21 guernsey at Hawthorn.

 Savage made his debut against Adelaide at the MCG on 14 August 2009.
 He had four kicks and three handpasses and also kicked a point.

 Savage was nominated for the 2011 AFL Rising Star after Hawthorn's round 8 game against St Kilda.
 He had 26 disposals, 14 marks and kicked 2 goals in Hawthorn's 30-point win.

 In the 2013 trade period, Savage was traded to with Pick 17 for ruckman Ben McEvoy.